 The Fund promotes environmental and/or social characteristics, in accordance with Article 8 of Regulation (EU) 2019/2088 of 27 November 2019 on sustainability-related disclosures in the financial services sector (Sustainable Finance Disclosure Regulation - "SFDR").
-Information on socially responsible investment is provided in the environmental and/or social characteristics annex below, and can be found on www.carmignac.com.
+Information on these environmental and/or social characteristics can be found in the annex to this prospectus.